 (but the use case of Module#conflict? is also uncertain)

 Yusuke Endoh email@example.com

-#5 Updated by Thomas Sawyer about 3 years ago
+#5 Updated by Thomas Sawyer over 3 years ago

 This is a good feature idea.
 It was even assigned!